Last Updated on

 Depending on the weather conditions, the lighting intensity can be adjusted using the 3 level of brightness setting.
 Also, the reticle is glass etched with tri-illuminations.
 That is blue, red, and our favorite color, green.

-The black matte finish and aluminum alloy housing is all you need to answer the question of how it handles light reflections, and whether it will need to be replaced after an outing or two.
+The black matte finish and aluminum alloy housing are all you need to answer the question of how it handles light reflections, and whether it will need to be replaced after an outing or two.

 What didn’t we like about the scope?
 The illuminated reticle is basically worthless in broad daylight.